sito8943/proctique/README.md

 ## Overview

 Proctique is a Laravel 12 application where people can publish and discover projects.
-Users can browse projects by tags, view details, leave reviews (stars and comments), and report inappropriate reviews.
-Authenticated users can manage their own projects, reviews, and reports.
+Users can browse projects by tags, view details, and leave reviews (stars and comments).
+Authenticated users can manage their own projects and reviews.
 Admins have moderation capabilities for tags and platform content.

 ## Getting Started